j1mmie/janeway/README.md

     <li>Support for the C-w control signal, aka the "delete word" command.
 On MacOS, this is Option + Backspace.</li>
     <li>New auto-complete behavior, more akin to Google Chrome's JS console:
       <ul>
+        <li>Autocomplete list now has an empty item prepended.
+This is to simulate the "unfocused" state of the JS console suggestions.</li>
-        <li>Enter key does not automatically select an item from the autocomplete suggestions.
-The user must first "focus" the list by scrolling through it (using the up or down arrows).
-NOTE: The suggestions still visually appear focused because Blessed Lists must have <i>some</i> item selected.
-But Enter will not select that item unless the arrow keys have been used first.</li>
+        <li>Enter key does not automatically select the first suggestion.
+The user must first "focus" the list by scrolling through it (using the up or down arrows).</li>
-        <li>Tab key always selects a suggestion.
-However, it no longer appends a tab character to the command.</li>
+        <li>Tab key will select the highlighted suggestion, or the first suggestion if unfocused.
+However, it will no longer append a tab character to the command.</li>
         <li>Dot key selects a suggestion only if the user has used the arrow keys first.
 A dot character (.) is appended to the command for convenience.</li>
       </ul>
     </li>